 Azara microphyllaItem #4977 USDA Hardiness Zone: 7 - 10

-- OverviewLight Needs:Filtered to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Fast growing, 18 to 25 ft. tall and 12 ft. wide in 10 years.
+- OverviewLight Needs:Filtered to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Fast growing; reaches 18 to 25 ft. tall, 12 ft. wide in 10 years.

-- DetailPlant type:TreeDeciduous/evergreen:EvergreenGrowth habit:ColumnarGrowth rate:FastAverage landscape size:Fast growing, 18 to 25 ft. tall and 12 ft. wide in 10 years.Foliage color:GreenBlooms:Mid- to late winter.Flower color:YellowCompanion PlantsHydrangea (Hydrangea); Sweet Box (Sarcococca); Spikenard (Aralia); Fuchsia (Fuchsia); Agapanthus (Agapanthus)
+- DetailPlant type:TreeDeciduous/evergreen:EvergreenGrowth habit:ColumnarGrowth rate:FastAverage landscape size:Fast growing; reaches 18 to 25 ft. tall, 12 ft. wide in 10 years.Foliage color:GreenBlooms:Mid to Late WinterFlower color:YellowCompanion PlantsHydrangea (Hydrangea); Sweet Box (Sarcococca); Spikenard (Aralia); Fuchsia (Fuchsia); Agapanthus (Agapanthus)

 - CareCare InformationPrefers well-drained, humus-rich soil but adaptable to varied soil conditions.
-Best when sheltered from cold, drying winds.
-Responds well to pruning.
-Prune in late winter or early spring after flowering.Light Needs:Filtered to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Thrives in cooler coastal gardens with consistent moisture; suffers from harsh sun exposure in hot inland locations.
+Provide shelter from cold, drying winds.
+Responds well to pruning; prune in late winter or early spring after flowering.Light Needs:Filtered to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Azara microphylla is native to Argentina and Chile, and was introduced to North America for cultivation in the mid-1800's.Lore:Cultivated for its edible fruit in Chile.